 The next big choice for whale watching is the size of the boat.
 Boats are used in Alaska like cars, in Sitka there are just 35 miles of paved roads.
 Sitka served as the US Government Capital of the Department of Alaska (1867-1884) and District of Alaska (1884-1906).
 The seat of government was relocated north to Juneau in 1906.
 There are no roads out of Juneau but many places to see within the miles road system.
 The longest road, Glacier Highway extends 40 miles north of downtown.
 A large tourist boat offers stability and indoor comforts but the larger boat holds more passengers who may get in the way when capturing an elusive whale sighting.
 We took small boats on both of our excursions, they are more nimble and while offering a little less protection, the captains are more free to follow the animals.
 Just a little tip for photography in these unfavorable conditions, set you speed to at least 1/2000 sec and try to avoid focusing in too much, with 10 foot swells it is an exercise in futility.

-I know nothing about gulls, these are my identifications.
-Tell me ifI am wrong.
 The glaucous-winged gull (Larus glaucescens) is a large, white-headed gull.
 The genus name is from Latin Larus which appears to have referred to a gull or other large seabird.
 This gull is resident from the western coast of Alaska to the coast of Washington.
 It also breeds on the northwest coast of Alaska, in the summertime.
 During non-breeding seasons they can be found along the coast of California.
 It is a close relative of the western gull and frequently hybridizes with it, resulting in identification problems—particularly in the Puget Sound area.
 This species also hybridizes regularly with the herring gull in Alaska.
 Both hybrid combinations resemble the Thayer’s gull.
 Glaucous-winged gulls are thought to live about 15 years, but some live much longer; a bird in British Columbia, for example, lived for more than 21 years, while one in the US state of Washington, lived for at least 22 years, 9 months.
 The longevity record though, is more than 37 years, for a bird banded as a chick in British Columbia.

 The pelagic cormorant (Phalacrocorax pelagicus), also known as Baird’s cormorant, is a small member of the cormorant family Phalacrocoracidae.
 Analogous to other smallish cormorants, it is also called the pelagic shag occasionally.
 This seabird lives along the coasts of the northern Pacific; during winter it can also be found in the open ocean.
 Pelagic cormorants have relatively short wings due to their need for economical movement underwater, and consequently have the highest flight costs of any bird.
 Adults in nonbreeding plumage are all-black with a metallic iridescence.
 In breeding plumage they grow two short crests (one on top of the head and one at the nape), white thighs, and scattered white filoplumes on the head and neck.
 The long thin bill and the large feet with all-webbed toes are black throughout the year, while the patch of dark naked skin below the eye turns a vivid magenta in the breeding season.